mitchejj-attic/mitchejj.github.com/_posts/2013-05-25-summer-vacation-project.md

 ---
 {% include JB/setup %}
 {% include stderr/setup %}
 This week I was lucky enough to enjoy a week off from work.
-I am half way thru the vacation and wanted to post a stats report on [my 2013 vacation[summer] project][myLink].
+I am half way thru the vacation and wanted to post a stats report on my [vacation[summer, 2013]][myLink] project.

 While I do love [Crunch Bang][#!], I would like move my MacBook (4,1) to [Arch][archLinux].
 I've been successful install Arch on my MacBook (2,1) yet before I wipe away my 'stable' install I must first resolve a few issues/bugs.